2018-2019 Board of Directors, from left to right: Drs. William Miller, Mike Barry, Lindsay Cherpak,

 Dr. Lee is Past President of the British Columbia Radiological Society and the British Columbia Medical Association Section of Radiology, having served as President from 2010–2012.
 He has been a member of, and continues to serve on, many provincial, health authority and local committees.

-He attended the University of British Columbia for medical school and his diagnostic radiology residency.
+Dr. Lee attended the University of British Columbia for medical school and his diagnostic radiology residency.
 After completing a fellowship in interventional radiology at the University of Iowa, he returned to British Columbia where he has been practicing since.

 Dr. Lee is excited to serve as President of the CAR and looks forward to continue bringing his experience as a provincial leader to the CAR as the organization works on navigating the challenges that face our specialty in Canada, increasing the profile of radiology on the national scene and strengthening the role of radiology in medicine.

-His outside interests include travel, running, scuba diving, karate, skiing and debating with his wife and two children.
+Dr. Lee's outside interests include travel, running, scuba diving, karate, skiing and debating with his wife and two children.

 Dr. William Miller, Past President